Morbid: A True Crime Podcast

 Morbid: A True Crime Podcast is an American true crime anthology podcast hosted by Alaina Urquhart and Ash Kelley.
 Urquhart is an autopsy technician/author and Kelley is a hairdresser.
-They joined forces and became the duo of true crime podcast superstars they are today.
 Urquhart is Kelley's aunt, but the two often refer to each other as "sisters".
 The podcast premiered on May 1, 2018.
 Morbid has been included on best-of lists by Erie Reader, Vogue, The Post, and Bleeding Cool.

 In 2022 Urquhart and Kelley started a podcast network called "Morbid Network" under the umbrella of the Wondery podcast network.
 Five podcasts exist under the production of the Morbid Network: Cult Liter with Spencer Henry, That's Spooky, Seven Deadly Sinners, Scream!, and The Strange and Unusual Podcast.

 Aside from Morbid, from November 2021 to June 2022, Urquhart and Kelly also hosted a podcast in partnership with Parcast called "Crime Countdown".

-Urquhart published her first novel, The Butcher and the Wren, debuting in September 2022 through independent publisher Zando.
+Urquhart published her first novel, The Butcher and the Wren, in September 2022 through independent publisher Zando.

 Morbid: A True Crime Podcast is currently ranked in the top 20 podcasts in the United States on Spotify and Apple Podcasts as of February 20, 2023.

+In December 2024, Apple announced that Morbid was the 10th most popular podcast on their Apple Podcasts platform in the United States, in 2024.